nitrictech/docs/docs/secrets.md

 > Secret versioning is automatic.
 Every time you `put` a new secret value a new version will be created and set as the `latest` version.

-## Access the latest value of a secret
+### Access a secret value

-Accessing the contents of a secret version can be done my calling the `access()` method.
+Accessing the contents of a secret version can be done by calling the `access()` method.
 The `latest()` method ensures we always get the latest value of a secret.
 This is the best option for retrieving credentials or API keys, where the latest is the only valid version.

 ```javascript
 // access the details of the latest version of a secret